🔠 Using Custom Fonts in Canvas Dashboard Themes

 Using Custom Fonts

-1. Importing the font
+1. Importing custom fonts

-2. Using the font in your theme
+2. Using custom fonts in your theme

-Step 1: Importing a Custom Font
+Step 1: Importing custom fonts

 @import url('https://fonts.googleapis.com/css2?family=Silkscreen:wght@400;700&display=swap');